Residents in North Lincolnshire are being reminded of the importance of regular home testing and reporting of results to keep everyone safe and well.

 “North Lincolnshire is doing great in its part at fighting the virus and we want to keep it that way to make sure people are kept safe and well.

 “It’s important that everyone ramps up testing, especially as we get closer to winter, to help reduce the spread and support the NHS.
 Doing a lateral flow test twice a week and reporting the results doesn’t take long and can make a big difference.”

-In North Lincolnshire there are two local community testing venues where anyone over the age of 16 can get a free supervised test as part of a twice weekly testing programme.
+North Lincolnshire is still benefitting from a lateral flow testing venue where anyone over the age of 16 can get a free supervised test as part of a twice weekly testing programme.
 Appointments are not necessary.
-Tests are available between 10am to 11.45am and 1.15pm to 4.15pm at Ashby Community Hub from Monday to Thursday and Greeson Hall (Crosby One) on Wednesdays, Thursdays and Fridays.
-The latest information about these venues is always available on the council’s website.
+The latest information about the North Lincolnshire testing venue is available on the Covid-19 page.